 - Rename column B to "Full Name" and delete the "Last name" column.

-With the Merge Cells add-in you can combine data from several cells using any separator you like (e.g.: carriage return or line break).
+With the Merge Cells add-in, you can combine data from several cells using any separator you like (e.g. space, comma, carriage return or line break).
 You can join values row by row, column by column or merge data from the selected cells into one without losing it.

-Several simple clicks and we've got two columns merged without entering any formulas or copy/pasting.
+That's it!
+A few simple clicks and we've got two columns merged without using any formulas or copy/pasting.

 Much easier than the two previous ways, isn't it? :)